Can You Afford a Dog Right Now?

 Here are some of the top expenses you might need to cover for your new furry bundle of joy:

-Accessories and gear; bowls, beds, crates, leads, harness, etc.
+Accessories and gear (bowls, beds, crates, leashes, harness, etc.)

-Of course, a lot of expenses can be avoided or minimised.
+Of course, a lot of expenses can be avoided or minimized.
 You don’t have to buy everything new.
-Accessories, toys, and beds can always be purchased secondhand.
+Accessories, toys, and beds can always be purchased secondhand!

-Another way to minimise potential future expenses?
-Consider dog insurance, which is designed to reimburse you for unexpected illnesses and accidents, and save you the cost of hefty vet bills.
+Another way to minimize potential future expenses?
+Consider dog insurance, which is designed to reimburse you for unexpected illnesses and accidents.

-Rescue centres often don’t know the backstory of their adoptable dogs.
-Some are victims of the cost of living, where pet parents can't afford to keep them anymore.
-Some have histories of abuse that may not have been disclosed to the rescue centre or foster family.
-Some lived perfectly happy lives but are now struggling to handle this new transition.
+Shelters often don’t know the backstory of their adoptable dogs.
+Many are former stray dogs.
+Some have histories of abuse that may not have been disclosed to the shelter or foster family.
+And some lived perfectly happy lives but are now struggling to handle this new transition.

-Whether your future dog spent their early years neglected or happily napping on a senior citizen’s lap, they can come with some behavioural issues.
+Whether your future dog spent their early years lapping water from dirty puddles or napping on a senior citizen’s lap, they can come with some behavioral issues.

-However, depending on how long the dog has been in the rescue centre, or with its foster family, you should be able to get a rough idea of what you can expect.
+However, depending on how long the dog has been in the shelter (or with its foster family), you should be able to get a rough idea of what you can expect.
 Sometimes, you might be pleasantly surprised by the dog’s level of training experience.

 Here’s what to ask about: